MatthewHeun/matsbyname/cran-comments.md

 * rhub:
     * `devtools::check_rhub()`
         * Windows Server 2022, R-devel, 64 bit
+            * ERRORs: 0
+            * WARNINGs: 0
+            * NOTEs: 2
+                * checking for non-standard things in the check directory ...
+NOTE
+                * Found the following files/directories:
+                * ''NULL''
+                    * This appears to be a problem with this test setup only.
+                    * This is the only platform on which this NOTE occurs.
+                * checking for detritus in the temp directory ...
+NOTE
+                * Found the following files/directories:
+                * 'lastMiKTeXException'
+                    * This appears to be a mal-configuration of the test setup.
+                    * This is the only platform on which this NOTE occurs.
         * Fedora Linux, R-devel, clang, gfortran
         * Ubuntu Linux 20.04.1 LTS, R-release, GCC